 Energy consumption by residential & commercial buildings represents the majority of energy consumption in the United States.
 With buildings consuming a whopping 39% of energy in the U.S. (and 38% of carbon dioxide emissions into our environment), the building industry has an opportunity and responsibility to switch up outdated methods and build for the future.
 Not to mental make an impact with environmental responsibility!

 As builders and designers are looking to build structures with greater energy efficiency, Structural Insulated Panel Systems (SIPs) offer a turn-key sustainable solution.
 SIPs are one of the most airtight and well-insulated building systems available, making them an inherently green product.
-Additional sustainable benefits that SIPs offer include:

 - Exceptional R-values for superior thermal comfort and reduced operational costs